Stderr and Stdout: Understanding Logs and Output

 )

-In most operating systems, standard output and standard error are two main output streams of a process.
-They provide a mechanism for the process to send information and error messages to a terminal or file.
-Although these two streams might be physically the same (for example, both displayed on the same terminal interface), they are used for different purposes logically:
+In most operating systems, standard output and standard error are the two main output streams of a process.
+They provide a mechanism for a process to send information and error messages to a terminal or file.
+Although these two streams may be physically the same (e.g., both displayed on the same terminal interface), they are used for different logical purposes:

 - Standard Output (